ugurkorkmaz/svelte-tailwind-pagejs/README.md

 ## :memo: License ##

-This project is under license from MIT.
+This project is under license from GPL-3.0.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/ugurkorkmaz" target="_blank">Uğur Korkmaz</a>